 Lower Lakewood Gulch Park (across the river from STEAM on the Platte): This recently improved park marks the endpoint of the east-west Lakewood Gulch Trail.
 Once the site of the Interurban Shortline Railway, the gulch is now traveled by light rail trains, joggers and bicyclists.

-Broncos Stadium at Mile High (0.4 miles north of Lower Lakewood Gulch Park): Home field for the Denver Broncos, the stadium is worth a detour on non-game days for public art and a small-scale model of the old Mile High Stadium outside.
+Empower Field at Mile High (0.4 miles north of Lower Lakewood Gulch Park): Home field for the Denver Broncos, the stadium is worth a detour on non-game days for public art and a small-scale model of the old Mile High Stadium outside.
 You can book a stadium tour that includes a stop at the Colorado Sports Hall of Fame.

 Downtown Aquarium (0.2 miles north of Children's Museum of Denver): The aquarium offers a home to a wide range Rocky Mountain wildlife alongside sea creatures from all over the globe.
 The complex is also home to a restaurant and immersive "4-D” theater and offers visitors to snorkel and dive with fish and sharks.